HomeBlog › Autocross vs Track Day

 What equipment do I need for autocross?

-A SNELL or DOT-rated helmet and a day-of tech check.
-Your daily driver works fine.
-No roll cage, harness, or fire suit required at SCCA club autocross.
+You need a helmet that meets the event's current rules and a day-of tech check.
+For SCCA Solo, DOT-only is not enough; check the current Solo Rules or ask the local region before buying.
+Your daily driver works fine for most local events.
+No roll cage, harness, or fire suit is required for typical SCCA club autocross.

 How much does a full autocross season cost?

-A full SCCA autocross season (6–10 events) costs $500–$1,000 total including entries, SCCA membership (~$90/year national + regional), and minimal consumable wear — a fraction of what a track day season costs.
+A full SCCA-style autocross season (6–10 events) often costs $500–$1,000 total including entries, membership, and minimal consumable wear — a fraction of what a track day season costs.